hwonyo/naver_talk_sdk/README.md

     - [HandOverEvent](#handoverevent)

 ## Install
-install as package to run
+install as a package
 ```
 pip install nta
 ```
-To run dev environment
+To run a dev environment
 ```
 pip install -r requirements.txt
 ```